Dimethylformamide

-Dimethylformamide is an organic compound with the formula (CH3)2NC(O)H. Commonly abbreviated as DMF (although this initialism is sometimes used for dimethylfuran, or dimethyl fumarate), this colourless liquid is miscible with water and the majority of organic liquids.
+Dimethylformamide, DMF is an organic compound with the chemical formula HCON(CH3)2|auto=1.
+Its structure is HC(=O)\sN(\sCH3)2.
+Commonly abbreviated as DMF (although this initialism is sometimes used for dimethylfuran, or dimethyl fumarate), this colourless liquid is miscible with water and the majority of organic liquids.
 DMF is a common solvent for chemical reactions.
 Dimethylformamide is odorless, but technical-grade or degraded samples often have a fishy smell due to impurity of dimethylamine.
 Dimethylamine degradation impurities can be removed by sparging samples with an inert gas such as argon or by sonicating the samples under reduced pressure.
 As its name indicates, it is structurally related to formamide, having two methyl groups in the place of the two hydrogens.
 DMF is a polar (hydrophilic) aprotic solvent with a high boiling point.
 It facilitates reactions that follow polar mechanisms, such as SN2 reactions.

 Structure and properties

-As for most amides, the spectroscopic evidence indicates partial double bond character for the C-N and C-O bonds.
-Thus, the infrared spectrum shows a C=O stretching frequency at only 1675 cm−1, whereas a ketone would absorb near 1700 cm−1.
+As for most amides, the spectroscopic evidence indicates partial double bond character for the C−N and C−O bonds.Thus, the infrared spectrum shows a C=O stretching frequency at only 1675 cm−1, whereas a ketone would absorb near 1700 cm−1.

 DMF is a classic example of a fluxional molecule.

-The ambient temperature 1H NMR spectrum shows two methyl signals, indicative of hindered rotation about the (O)C-N bond.
+The ambient temperature 1H NMR spectrum shows two methyl signals, indicative of hindered rotation about the (O)C−N bond.
 At temperatures near 100 °C, the 500 MHz NMR spectrum of this compound shows only one signal for the methyl groups.

 DMF is miscible with water.
 The vapour pressure at 20 °C is 3.5 hPa.
-A Henry's law constant of 7.47 × 10−5 hPa m3 mol−1 can be deduced from an experimentally determined equilibrium constant at 25 °C. The partition coefficient log POW is measured to −0.85.
-Since the density of DMF (0.95 g cm−3 at 20 °C) is similar to that of water, significant flotation or stratification in surface waters in case of accidental losses is not expected.
+A Henry's law constant of 7.47 × 10−5 hPa·m3/mol can be deduced from an experimentally determined equilibrium constant at 25 °C. The partition coefficient log POW is measured to −0.85.
+Since the density of DMF (0.95 g·cm−3 at 20 °C) is similar to that of water, significant flotation or stratification in surface waters in case of accidental losses is not expected.